foxford/mqtt-gateway/README.md

 [![Build Status][travis-img]][travis]

-MQTT Gateway is a VerneMQ plugin with token based (OAuth2 Bearer Token) authentication on connect and topic based authorization on publish/subscribe based on conventions and dynamic rules.
+MQTT Gateway is a VerneMQ plugin with token based (OAuth2 Bearer Token) authentication.
+Authorization for publish/subscribe operations is based conventions and dynamic rules.